Helping you to understand some of the clinical words that we might use.

 Cleft lip and palate: A condition which is usually identified at birth where the roof of the mouth or the lip is not completely formed.
 This can result in difficulties with hearing, eating, drinking and learning to speak clearly.

 Commenting: Talking about what the child is doing or is involved in – avoiding the use of excessive questioning.
+This is a strategy that helps children learn about language.

 Communication Environment: Who you are talking to and where you talk to them.